 What Is a Smart Contract?

-These consensus rules, as well as many other aspects of the network, are dictated by smart contracts.
-Smart contract is just a phrase used to describe a computer code designed to automatically perform transactions and other specific actions within a network with parts that are not necessarily trusted.
+These consensus rules and many other aspects of the network are dictated by smart contracts.
+A smart contract is just a phrase used to describe a computer code designed to automatically perform transactions and other specific actions within a network with parts that aren't necessarily trusted.
 The terms that both parties must comply with are pre-programmed in the contract.
 The completion of these terms triggers a transaction or any other specific action.
 Because smart contracts are executed in the blockchain, they are executed exactly as programmed without the possibility of censorship, downtime, fraud or third-party interference.
-Many people believe that smart contracts are the future and will eventually replace all other contractual agreements, since the implementation of smart contracts provides superior security to traditional contract law, reduces transaction costs associated with contracting and establishes trust between two parties.
+Many people believe that smart contracts are the future and will eventually replace all other contractual agreements since the implementation of smart contracts provides superior security to traditional contract law, reduces transaction costs associated with contracting and establishes trust between two parties.

 Ethereum Virtual Machine (EVM)

-The main innovation of Ethereum, the Ethereum Virtual Machine (EVM) is a complete Turing software that runs on the Ethereum network.
+Ethereum's main innovation, the Ethereum Virtual Machine (EVM), is a complete Turing software that runs on the Ethereum network.
 The Ethereum virtual machine is designed to function as a runtime environment for smart contracts based on Ethereum.
 It makes the blockchain application creation process much easier and more efficient than ever.
 Instead of having to build a completely original blockchain for each new application, Ethereum allows the development of potentially thousands of different applications, all on one platform.

-As the Ethereum virtual machine is completely isolated from the rest of the main network, it is a perfect test environment.
-Any company that seeks to create a smart contract can do so using the EVM, without affecting the main operations of the block chain.
-In addition, one could see the EVM as a "learning environment" to build larger, better and more robust smart contracts as well.
+As the Ethereum virtual machine is completely isolated from the rest of the main network, it's a perfect test environment.
+Any company that seeks to create a smart contract can do so using the EVM without affecting the main operations of the blockchain.
+In addition, one could see the EVM as a "learning environment" to build larger, better and more robust smart contracts, as well.

 Is Ethereum a cryptocurrency?

-By definition, Ethereum is a software platform that aims to act as an Internet and as a decentralized application store.
+By definition, Ethereum is a software platform that aims to act as an Internet and a decentralised application store.
 A system like this needs a currency to pay for the computational resources needed to run an application or a program.
 This is where Ether comes into play.

-Ether (ETH) is an active digital carrier and does not require a third party to process the payment.
-However, it not only works as a digital currency, it also acts as a kind of fuel for decentralized applications within the network.
+Ether (ETH) is an active digital carrier and doesn't require a third party to process the payment.
+However, it not only works as a digital currency.
+It also acts as a kind of fuel for decentralised applications within the network.
 If a user wants to change something in one of the applications within Ethereum, he must pay a transaction fee so that the network can process the change.

-Transaction fees are calculated automatically based on the amount of "fuel" that an action requires.
-The amount of fuel required is calculated based on the amount of computing power needed and the time it will take to run.
+Transaction fees are calculated automatically based on the amount of 'fuel' that an action requires.
+The amount of fuel required is calculated based on the amount of computing power needed, and the time it'll take to run.

 Who created Ethereum?